shepherd-06/Solita-Backend/readme.md

     It's important that all the csv files have the correct name and downloading inside the `static` folder in the root directory.
 Otherwise, django won't be able to upload the data to server.

+### Deploy

+* To test locally,

+    `python3 manage.py runserver`.

+    if you want to specify a port, you can do so

+    `python3 manage.py runserver <PORT>`
+* To test in detached mode/to deploy in server:

+    `nohup python3 manage.py runserver &`

+    All the outputs will be logged in `nohup.out` file.
+This part is <b> NOT </b> mandatory.
+I do it this way, do it however you like.

 ### Upload CSV data into database

 I have written two dummy views that will insert all the data into the database, it's a brute-force process, in my opinion.
 I didn't have enough time to covert this process into some simple scripts.
 This is a limitation of this version, for this phase.